Friday331/Alexander_Kilpatrick/_pages/about.md

 I am an Associate Professor in the [Center for Language Research](https://www.u-aizu.ac.jp/labs/clr/) at the University of Aizu, Japan, and director of the Language, Cognition, and Computation Laboratory.

 My research explores language structure and cognition using computational and information-theoretic approaches.
 I am particularly interested in how surprisal, entropy, and phonological form shape the way we process and remember words.
-Recent work published in *Cognition* demonstrates that vivid, concrete words carry more information and are better retained in memory.

 ## Research Interests
 - Psycholinguistics and cognitive processing